Tesla Model Y Juniper vs Model 3 Highland (2026): Pricing, New $39K Standard Trim & Post-Tax-Credit Reality (June Update)

 The Model 3 Highland also improved on its predecessor, but the Model Y Juniper’s larger body provides more physical mass to absorb noise.
 Real-world feedback from UK and European drivers consistently puts the Juniper ahead on motorway refinement.

-The Rear Passenger Screen: Model Y’s Family Game-Changer
+The Rear Passenger Screen: Now Standard on Both

 Both the Model Y Juniper and Model 3 Highland now include an 8-inch rear passenger touchscreen allowing rear passengers to control climate and entertainment independently.
-However, the larger rear cabin of the Model Y makes this feature significantly more useful in practice.
+However, the larger rear cabin of the Model Y makes this feature significantly more useful in practice — especially for families on long road trips.

 FeatureModel Y JuniperModel 3 Highland